Hultan/chessImager/readme.md

 Every new context created, resets the moves, annotations and highlighted squares lists, so it is strongly recommended to create a new context for each new image that you want to generate.
-When you are ready to render the image, you pass along the context object to the `chessImager.RenderEx()` function.
+When you are ready to render the image, you pass along the context object to the `chessImager.RenderWithContext()` function.

 ## Render order